SamFeltip/Personal-Site/README.md

 ## About

 This repo hosts my personal website, an intentionally evergreen site that should take you to all the links you need to find what I'm up to!
-It's written in Astro and Tailwind because I like ctrl clicking on elements to see their styles, even if I could have surely built this with plain html and css.
+It's written in Astro and Tailwind.

 ## Content